 Slow cooker method

 For every pound of chickpeas (equivalent to the average grocery store bag of chickpeas) you’ll need 7 cups of water.
-Cook on high for 4 hours or on low for 8 to 9 hours.
+Cook on high in a slow cooker for 4 hours or on low for 8 to 9 hours.

 Pressure cooker method